Coronavirus, pregnancy and your health at Royal Surrey

 COVID vaccination in pregnancy

-Following recent government guidelines, we recommend all pregnant people over the age of 18 have their COVID vaccinations and booster, when eligible.
-Make sure you have the facts from trusted sources like the Royal College of Midwives, Royal College of Obstetricians & Gynaecologists and the NHS (watch this video to learn the key facts) to help you make your decision.
+Covid-19 vaccine is strongly recommended for pregnant and breastfeeding women by the Royal College of Obstetricians and Gynaecologists and the Royal College of Midwives.
+We recommend all pregnant people have their Covid vaccinations and booster when eligible.
+Make sure you access information so that you have the facts from trusted sources to help you make your decision (watch this video to learn the key facts) to help you make your decision.
 The Royal College of Midwives provide this guide to the COVID vaccine.
+Your midwife will also be able to discuss the Covid-19 vaccine with you and answer any questions you may have.

 Face coverings in maternity

-You must wear a surgical facemask when attending any area of the maternity service.
+You and your partner must wear a surgical facemask when attending any area of the maternity service unless you are exempt (evidence of exemption is not required).
 This includes all maternity hubs, hospital clinic areas, scanning rooms, birthing suites and wards.
 Masks are available at all hospital site and maternity hub entrances.

 Advice for Black, Asian & Ethnic Minority People